arunpandian7/jora-cli/README.md

-# Jira Manager
+# 🃏 Jora - Because Jira is a Joke!

+*Making ticket management less painful, one batch at a time* 😉

-A Python script to connect to your private Jira instance (https://your-jira-instance.example.com) and manage tickets efficiently.
+A Python script that actually makes Jira usable (revolutionary concept!).
+Connect to your private Jira instance and manage tickets efficiently - without pulling your hair out.

-## Features
+## Features (That Actually Work!)

-- 🔐 **Secure Authentication**: Connect to private Jira instance with credentials
+- 🔐 **Secure Authentication**: Connect to private Jira instances (unlike their broken SSO)
-- 🔍 **Advanced Filtering**: Filter tickets by project name, release/fix version, and assignee
+- 🔍 **Smart Filtering**: Filter tickets by project, release, assignee (properly, not like the web UI)
-- 📝 **Time Management**: Edit original estimates and log work time
+- 📝 **Batch Time Management**: Edit original estimates and log work in bulk (efficiency!)
+- � **Intelligent Ticket Detection**: Find incomplete tickets automatically
-- 📋 **Ticket Details**: View comprehensive ticket information
+- 📋 **Readable Ticket Details**: View ticket info without the web interface nightmare
-- 🎯 **Interactive Menu**: Easy-to-use command-line interface
+- 🎯 **Sane Command Interface**: Because clicking through 50 menus is ridiculous

 ## Setup